Bhavana-Thumma/multiverz_portfolio/index.md

 1. Worked on getting user details from all pages
 2. Worked on store the user details in S3 using Amplify Storage
 3. Able to get store the user details in S3

+### Sprint 8: Storage of User Details on S3 using Amplify Storage and Integration
+1. Done with storing user details
+2. Able to fetch them to display in userprofile page
+3. Done integrating all the pages